 Over the last three decades the BMDC has raised and invested over \$1,750,000 in the historic building's renovation.
 About half of these funds have come from the New Jersey Historic Trust.
-These grants paid for structural repairs, new electrical wiring, plumbing, air conditioning, and fire protection.
-The building now has an elevator and wheelchair lift allowing it to be 95% wheelchair accessible.
+These grants have paid for structural repairs, new electrical wiring, plumbing, air conditioning, and fire protection.
+The building now has an elevator and wheelchair lift, allowing it to be 95% wheelchair accessible.

-As a nonprofit corporation, the BMDC receives no government support, and the vast majority of its operating funds are provided through renting space in the building.
+As a nonprofit corporation, the BMDC receives no government support, and the vast majority of its operating funds are provided by renting space in the building.
 Rental income from the for-profit and nonprofit tenants supports ongoing operations for the property, maintenance, and a part-time facilities manager.
 Through prudent investment and good board management over the last thirty-five years, the Development Corporation has gone from a deficit operation to a healthy operating budget of approximately \$110,000, with a \$100,000 reserve fund that supports normal maintenance, upgrades, and program development as needed.
 The BMDC relies on fund-raising to undertake major improvements and restoration.

 The Barrow Mansion is a very actively used building.
 As an anchor in the community, the Barrow Mansion hosts many community-oriented events each week.
-Because the Mansion does not have full-time staff, the building must have controlled access and public areas are monitored remotely by CCTV.
+Because the Mansion does not have full-time staff, the building must have controlled access and public areas are monitored remotely by closed circuit TV cameras.
 The Barrow Mansion hosts over 1,300 meetings of community and self-help groups annually - an average of four every day of the year.

-The BMDC Board of Directors wants to grow its presence in the community by adding new arts, culture, and heritage programming in the coming five years, which is the impetus for the creation of this new Strategic Plan.
+The BMDC Board of Directors wants to grow its presence in the community by adding new heritage programming in the coming five years, which is the impetus for the creation of this new Strategic Plan.
+This project has been funded in part by a grant from the Garden State Historic Preservation Trust Fund, which is administered by the New Jersey Historic Trust.